Activities and Services for Children

 Kanopy Kids highlights films and TV series that inspire and inform, helping children develop empathy, mindfulness, and self-esteem through entertaining and educational videos.
 Kanopy Kids categories include TV series, learning languages, animated storybooks, anime favourites, classic films, and movies for the whole family.

-Yellow Bag: Every baby in Western Australia receives a free Better Beginnings reading pack with a specially designed board book, Baby Ways.
+Baby Book Box: Every baby in Western Australia receives a free Better Beginnings Baby Book Box.
 Reading to babies from birth is one of the best things you can do to build their early language skills and gives them an early love of books that will support their future success as readers.
-Pick these up from your community nurse.
+Your Community Child Health Nurse can give you a free Better Beginnings Baby Book Box when you visit with your baby for their eight-week health check.

 How can we improve our website?Expand